Perm, Russia: Economy

-Transportation
+Transport

-Perm is an important railway junction on the Trans-Siberian Railway with lines radiating to Central Russia, the north part of the Urals, and the far east of Russia.
+Perm is a railway junction on the Trans-Siberian Railway with lines radiating to Central Russia, the north part of the Urals, and the far east of Russia.
 Perm has two major railway stations, the historical Perm I and the modern Perm II.
 The Kama River is an important direct link between the European part of Russia to the sea ports on the White, Baltic, Azov, Black, and Caspian seas.

 Perm is served by the international airport Bolshoye Savino, which is located 16 km southwest of the city.

 Perm's public transit network includes tram, bus, and city-railway routes.
 The formerly important trolleybus service was discontinued in July 2019.

 Proposed metro system

-The Perm Metro is a planned construction of a metro system which has been considered.
-The first plans date back to the 1970s.
-A feasibility study was compiled in 1990 but economic difficulties during the decade prevented its final planning and construction.
+The first plans for a Perm Metro system date back to the 1970s.
+A feasibility study was compiled in 1990, but economic difficulties during the decade prevented its final planning and construction.
 The plans were revitalised in the early 2000s, but a lack of funding hampered the project and plans were once again put on hold.
 Light rail has also been considered.

 Culture

 The Perm Opera and Ballet House is one of the best in Russia.
 There are many other theatres in Perm, including the Drama Theater, the Puppet Theatre, the Theatre for Young Spectators, the Theatre "Stage Molot", and the mystical At the Bridge Theatre.

 Among the cities museums and galleries, the Perm State Art Gallery is recognised for its outstanding collections of art, including paintings from 15th- to 18th-century art movements, and wooden sculptures from the region.
 It is housed in a notable early 19th-century structure, once an orthodox cathedral.
 The spire of the museum towers over the rest of Perm, as it is situated on the Komsomolsky Prospect.
 Perm is receiving attention from the development of the new Museum of Contemporary Art, Perm Museum of Contemporary Art (PERMM) which officially opened in March 2009.

 The RAV Vast steel tongue drum was invented in Perm by Andrey Remyannikov.
 This instrument is unique in the tongue drum and handpan world because each note has multiple harmonic overtones that resonate with other notes in the drum.
 The sound consequently has long sustain and reverberation.

 The Legend of Perm Bear or The Walking Bear is a sculpture depicting a walking bear, which is also shown on the city's coat of arms.
 It is situated in the central part of the city on Lenin Street, in front of the Organ Concert Hall and close to the building of Legislative Assembly of Perm Krai.
 The author of the sculpture is Vladimir Pavlenko, a monumentalist sculptor from Nizhny Tagil, member of the Artists' Union of Russia and UNESCO International Association of Arts.

+The Permyak Salty Ears is a sculpture and one of the most visited tourist attractions in Perm.